-On July 24-25, 2020, the 30th Annual Polish Heritage Days pays tribute to the town's colorful past.
+At the end of July, the Polish Heritage Days pay tribute to the town's colorful past.
 The weekend starts out with a polka dance and crowning of "Miss Armstrong Creek" on Friday.
 On Saturday, there is an authentic Polish Mass at St. Stanislaus Kostka Catholic Church, followed by a parade.
-Visitors will enjoy experiencing the Polish culture and seeing the elaborately-decorated costumes.
+Visitors will enjoy experiencing the Polish culture and seeing elaborately-decorated costumes.
 The parade culminates at the town park, where spectators enjoy a full day of Polish foods, displays, crafts, Polka music, dancing, and other entertainment.
 The fun continues on Sunday with more polka music and Polish foods to enjoy.
 All this polka music is enjoyed in the beautiful 40'x100' pavilion built in 2006, through funds raised at the festival.